DTW-DanWard/OctopusDeployUtilities/docs/PropertyWhiteListBlackListConfig.md

 Removing these unimportant but changing values will help simplify your diffs.

-## How to Set the Property Black List or White List
+## How to Set the Property BlackList or WhiteList

-You do it with `Get-ODUConfigPropertyBlacklist` and `Set-ODUConfigPropertyBlacklist`, as you might expect, but the structure is more complicated than the type black list and white list (which was a simple array).
+You do it with `Get-ODUConfigPropertyBlacklist` and `Set-ODUConfigPropertyBlacklist`, as you might expect, but the structure is more complicated than the type blacklist and whitelist (which was a simple array).
 For properties ODU uses a single hashtable where each key on the hashtable is the specific name of a type and each value on the hash table is an array listing the properties for that type.

 Here's a property blacklist example that filters out ScopeValues from the aforementioned types LibraryVariableSets, Projects, Variables:
 ```PowerShell